bookofproofs/bookofproofs.github.io/_sources/history/20th-century/chuaqui.md

 * Unlike the University of Chile, the rector Fernando Castillo Velasco and other leading members of the Pontifical Catholic University, were enthusiastic about holding the First Latin American Symposium on Mathematical Logic and it took place in July 1970 with Chuaqui as chairman of the organising committee.
 * Chuaqui published many papers over the following years beginning with: Cardinal algebras of functions and integration (1971); A representation theorem for linearly ordered cardinal algebras (1971); and Forcing for the impredicative theory of classes (1972).
 * Chuaqui himself had been criticised by some of his colleagues for remaining in Chile.
-* Guided by the Chuaqui family, including their three young children, Alfred and Maria toured many of the high points of the country both in the north and the south - not to climb but at least to view the mountains and do some easy hikes.
-* Chuaqui, himself, made many research visits, for example: the University of São Paulo in 1971 and 1982; the University of California at Berkeley in 1973-74; Campinas State University in São Paulo in 1976, 1977 and 1978; Stanford University funded by a Guggenheim Scholarship in 1984; and San José State University in California during 1986-89.
 * In 1981 Chuaqui published the book Axiomatic set theory.
 * Chuaqui received many honours for his contributions.
 * Since 1999 the Universidad de Santiago de Chile, the Pontificia Universidad Católica de Chile, the Universidad de Valparaíso, the Universidad de Chile and the Universidad de Concepción have held an annual conference named the 'Rolando Chuaqui Kettlun Conference in Philosophy and Sciences'.